IR35 and T&S: Proposed changes and the impact for contractors and freelancers

-Intouch believes that simplifying the test to only SDC is wrong on many counts.
+Intouch contractor accountants believe that simplifying the test to only SDC is wrong on many counts.

 Every contractor currently has a legal obligation to self-assess each of their contracts to determine their IR35 status and conclude if they are a ‘deemed employee’ or not.
-But as the number of non-PAYE workers has risen, HMRC have deemed that the current law is no longer fit for purpose as it is open to ambiguity, interpretation and abuse.
+But as the number of non-PAYE workers has risen, when it comes to the IR35 ruling, HMRC have deemed that the current law is no longer fit for purpose as it is open to ambiguity, interpretation and abuse.
 They now want to try and level the playing field.
 Again.

 We believe that adopting SDC as a single test for employment status, whether for T&S or IR35, is fundamentally flawed and does not address the issues for HMRC nor avoid unintended, detrimental effects to the genuine self-employed, who HMRC accept exist and play an important part in the labour supply chain.